 - My Account

 It is believed that it started and got its name when Isaac T. Hopper, a Quaker, organized a system for hiding and aiding escaped slaves.
-Opponents of slavery, abolitionist, allowed their homes, called stations, to be used as places where escaped slaves were provided with food, shelter, and money.
+Opponents of slavery, abolitionists allowed their homes, called stations, to be used as places where escaped slaves were provided with food, shelter, and money.
 The various routes went through 14 northern states, Canada and Texas heading to Mexico.

 It is estimated that by 1850, around 3,000 people worked on the Underground Railroad.
 Some of the best-known people who provided help on the route included William Still, Gerrit Smith, Salmon Chase, David Ruggle, Thomas Garrett, William Purvis, Jane Grey Swisshelm, William Wells Brown, Frederick Douglass, Henry David Thoreau, Lucretia Mott, Charles Langston, Levi Coffin, and Susan B. Anthony.